Home / Use Cases / Situations / IPO Privacy

 SEC filings name you in permanent public documents

-S-1 registration statements, DEF 14A proxy filings, and Form 4 insider transaction reports list executives by name with compensation details and ownership stakes.
-These documents are permanently searchable on EDGAR and generate entries in financial databases that data brokers cross-reference with personal records.
+S-1s, DEF 14A proxies, and Form 4 insider reports name executives with compensation and ownership stakes.
+They're permanently searchable on EDGAR and feed financial databases that brokers cross-reference with personal records.

 Stock price movements renew search interest

-Every earnings report, analyst upgrade, product launch, and market swing renews public interest in the company's leadership.
-Unlike a one-time funding announcement, being a named executive at a public company means your name resurfaces in searches quarter after quarter, year after year.
+Every earnings report, analyst upgrade, product launch, and market swing pulls leadership back into the spotlight.
+Being a named executive at a public company means your name resurfaces quarter after quarter, year after year.

 Wealth becomes publicly quantifiable

-Insider ownership is disclosed in proxy statements.
-When combined with public stock prices, anyone can estimate your holdings.
-People-search sites that include estimated net worth now have a verifiable data point.
-This makes your personal profile more attractive to solicitors, scammers, and social engineers.
+Insider ownership in proxy statements plus public stock prices lets anyone estimate your holdings.
+People-search sites that publish estimated net worth now have a verifiable data point — making you a more attractive target for scammers and social engineers.

 The exposure radius extends beyond the C-suite

-It's not just the CEO.
-CFOs, general counsels, board members, and named executive officers all appear in filings.
-Early employees who hold significant equity may also become searchable as insider transaction disclosures surface their names.
-Each person's household is exposed through their individual broker listings.
+Not just the CEO — CFO, general counsel, board members, and named officers all appear in filings.
+Early employees with significant equity surface in insider disclosures.
+Each person's household gets exposed through their individual listings.

 See what's already out there before the S-1 makes your leadership team more searchable.